RaumfahrerSpiffy/Speedify.io/README.md

-#  Speedify.io for macOS 
+#  Speedify for macOS 

 ## Introduction